ersouthall/Rate-Of-Incidence-EWS/README.md

 - Example output data after running 500 realisations in parallel on a HPC can be found "data/dataHPC/"

 ### Incidence, Prevalence and Rate of Incidence
-Functions contained in `functions/simulation_output_funcs.py` process the Gillespie output data and evaluate the corresponding theoretical solutions.
+Functions contained in `functions/simulation_output_funcs.py` process the Gillespie output data and evaluate the corresponding theoretical solutions (e.g. the mean-field equations for infecteds and susceptibles, the RoI SDE and the mean of the Poisson Process).

 In particular, `RoI_approximation(..)` calculates the Rate of Incidence from prevalence output ("true RoI", method 1) and on a rolling window from new cases output ("rolling RoI", method 2).

 ### Statisitcal Indicators